developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

  &nbsp;&nbsp;&nbsp;**Linux or Windows server** (for off-line activation of any supported device)<br>

 **NOTE**: Only Android and Windows CE7 devices support license deployment from a cloud-based server.
 Windows CE6, Windows Embedded Handheld 6.5 and Windows Mobile devices must be licensed from an on-premise Linux or Windows server or through use of a binary license file downloaded from the licensing portal.

+#### Common Criteria
+Some Zebra devices are compatible with Common Criteria for IT Security Evaluation, a standard for certifying the security of computing devices and systems.
+When in the so-called "CC state" of heightened security, Zebra mobile and touch computers are prevented from access certain features, including the ability to read from or write to external storage.
+[Learn more](/cc).

 -----